OSMANALDER/Repositorio-de-prueba-2023/README.md

 # Repositorio-de-prueba-2023
-This is a course in python
+This is a python course.

+Name of the students,
+1. Matias Salazar
+2. Luis Quispe
+3. Nuria Toledo